eth-protocol-fellows/protocol-studies/docs/eps/week1.md

 A very recent publication providing a comprehensive insight is [Absolute Essentials of Ethereum](https://www.routledge.com/Absolute-Essentials-of-Ethereum/Dylan-Ennis/p/book/9781032334189).
 It covers a [variety of topics](https://www.coindesk.com/consensus-magazine/2024/02/07/absolute-essentials-of-ethereum-by-paul-dylan-ennis-an-excerpt/) and I can strongly recommend it.

 [Mastering Ethereum](https://github.com/ethereumbook/ethereumbook) is one of the great blockchain books by aantop covering everything from basics to technical details.
-It's few years old and already outdated but still can be a good inspiration.
+It has been updated in second edition resleased in November 2025, providing most comprehensive overview of Ethereum.